fassko/fassko.github.io/Content/blog/solidity-royalties-eip-2981.md

 ![Royalty for all NFTs](/assets/solidity-erc-721-royalties/royalty-all-nfts.png)

-Now all the NFT resales on marketplaces will require a royalty fee of 10% to the receiver percentage.
+Now, all the NFT resales on marketplaces will require a royalty fee of 10% to be transferred to a creator.

 ## TL;DR